lukasroegner/homebridge-nuki/README.md

 # homebridge-nuki

+## ⚠️ Deprecation notice - plugin archived

+Due to lack of time, this plugin will no longer be maintained.
+There are great plugins available for the Nuki ecosystem, such as [homebridge-nukiio](https://github.com/benzman81/homebridge-nukiio) or [homebridge-nb](https://github.com/ebaauw/homebridge-nb), which provide a richer feature set and great support by the authors.

+## About

 This project is a homebridge plugin for Nuki devices.

 The device information is loaded from the local Nuki Bridge, therefore you just have to specify an API token for communication with the Nuki Bridge.